 Insurance companies had traditionally sold insurance aimed at the middle class and well to do.
 The payments were substantial and the policy was seen as an investment and a way to protect a family from future poverty.

+Insurance for the poor.
 In 1879, Metropolitan Life, then a small New York company, began to sell what was called “industrial insurance,” small policies (usually burial insurance) designed for low-income families.
 The working poor, especially in major cities, were able to buy these policies.
 The company’s agents visited the families each week, usually during the day, to collect the small premiums, (3-10¢ per week—the equivalent of 70¢ to $2.35 today).
 The agent met the mother and younger children and therefore learned of illnesses in the family and saw the conditions of the home.

 Many of these were immigrants from Central Europe and Eastern Europe and South Italy.
 Most of them, in addition to being very poor, had little education and often spoke little or no English.
 Part of Metropolitan Life’s success lay in hiring agents from these communities.

+Promoting cleanliness and health.
 Metropolitan Life produced a series of pamphlets and booklets on cleanliness and health, written in the immigrants’ languages—German, Italian, French, Spanish, Polish, and Yiddish.
 The pamphlets taught basic health and hygiene to families who had no previous experience of living in cities and who did not know or did not accept newer scientific information about germs and disease agents.
 The company also put health and hygiene ads in immigrant newspapers.

 Part of the goal—as with many other reforms of the period—was to help the immigrants assimilate to American culture and standards.

 Doing Well by Doing Good: Effect of Metropolitan Life’s Health Programs